nhudinh2103/ata-it-interview/frontend/README.md

 rootUrl: http://localhost:5173

 ### Note:
-- Currently, my MVP (implementation) only support filter based on start date, end date as well as filter by accountNo.
+- Currently, my implementation only support filter based on start date, end date as well as filter by accountNo.

 <!-- CONTACT -->